fed135/learning-node/README.md

 *Make sure that you exited the REPL first*

 Running this script should output `Hi, John!` in your console.

+### Exit conditions

-You'll also notice that, unlike the REPL, the script exits as soon as it reaches the end of the file and that it no longer needs to wait for anything.
+You'll notice that, unlike the REPL, the script exits as soon as it reaches the end of the file and that it no longer needs to wait for anything.
 For example, if we had a timer running, it would prevent it from exiting.

 Let try it out: